corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 * **Non-evolvable assets** have no way of changing over time.
 While the FX markets may fluctuate, a US dollar bill does not change into a different state.
 It cannot evolve into a 1 Euro coin.

+{{< table >}}
 | Asset  |   Fungibility   | Evolvability | On / off ledger asset |
 | :------------- | :------------- | :------------- | :------------- |
 | US Dollar  | Fungible       | non-evolvable      | Off-ledger asset       |
 | Ledger-native coin | Fungible  | non-evolvable | On-ledger asset  |
 | Diamonds | Non-Fungible | Evolvable | Off-ledger asset |
+{{< /table >}}

 ## Create tokens using the Token SDK

 When you know what kind of token you want to introduce into the network, you can start defining it.
 The requirements for each token depend on whether it is fungible, and whether it can evolve over time.

 Use the list below to understand what needs to be included in the token you want to create.

+## The process of using the Token SDK

+Once you have established what type of token you want to create, you can use the Token SDK to perform the following key tasks:

+* **Define** your token.
+Using the readymade utilities contained in the contract JAR, you can define all the required attributes and custom attributes of your tokens.

+* **Issue** tokens onto your ledger so they can be used as part of a transaction.

+* **Move** the token from at least one party to at least one other party in a transaction.

+    * **Select** which specific tokens are to be used to settle a transaction.
+This applies when a party has more than one 'wallet' or 'pot' of tokens that can be used to settle a transaction.

+* **Redeem** and remove the token from the ledger, for example when a party finally takes ownership of their real-life diamond and the token it represents can no longer be used.

 ### `Tokentype` - the units of a token